 The first thing that comes into most people’s minds when hearing the word Cortado is “bitter”.
 This is because the beans used are darker than usual, making a strong, bitter taste with low acidity and high caffeine content.
 It sounds like an ideal drink for serious coffee drinkers!
 This drink is one of those rare things that have been given more freedom as the recipes evolved from Spain to Italy to the United States!

 What is a Cortado?: Origin

 As classic Mochas, Macchiato, and Cappuccinos have become popular worldwide.
-Starbucks has been trying to offer various new drinks, including the “cortado” – a drink with espresso and steamed milk.
+Starbucks has been trying to offer various new drinks, including the “cortado” – a drink with espresso (you can find a review of the best espresso machines on the market here) and steamed milk.
 So, what is a cortado?
 A cortado is a traditional Cuban coffee drink.
 It is a Gibraltar that originated in Seville, Spain.
 It has become popular throughout Europe and even some parts of the United States, such as New York, San Francisco, etc.

 This special kind of coffee is named after its originator, "cut-off" Cortes, which means cut off and refers to how this beverage has just been diluted with milk instead of water, making for something thinner than expected at first glance.
 They were served alongside regular-sized beverages.
 These drinks were more suited as family-style drinking rather than solo consumption while on break working late.

 It became popular when cafés began serving it to people who wanted a smaller version of their espresso drinks.
 Most coffee lovers felt that larger versions would have had no strong taste or high-level caffeine content.
 The three main essentials of Cortado include coffee, ratio and strength.